The last (plastic) straw: Who's banning them?

 It has already removed plastic straws from its own label range.

-Morrisons says it plans to phase out drinking straws in its cafes.
+Tesco says it's phased plastic drinking straws out of its cafes.

 Marriott International

-More than 60 of Marriott International's UK hotels will be removing plastic straws from circulation with immediate effect.
+Marriott International's UK hotels have made a massive push to remove plastic straws from circulation.

+The accommodation giant owns more than 6500 hotels worldwide - and by this July, plastic straws will be out of all of them.

-The hotel chain said in February 2018 that it was making a "small and significant step in playing our part in reducing the volume of plastic that damages our environment and wildlife".
+A spokesperson for Marriott International said last year that it was making a "small and significant step in playing our part in reducing the volume of plastic that damages our environment and wildlife".

 Like many of the other companies mentioned above, Marriott says that customers who request a straw will be given a biodegradable or paper alternative.